hanenHEDFI/SeleniumJavaTest/README.md

 mvn clean test -DtestngFile=testng.xml : goal used to execute testcases and generate testNG reports ('/test-output/index.html')

 ### Note
-There is  a manual interaction to bypass reKAPTCHA
+There is a manual interaction to bypass the google reKAPTCHA